fpgadeveloper/zcu102-ethernet/README.md

 zcu102-ethernet
 ===============

-Example design for using the SFP ports of the ZCU102 for Gigabit Ethernet.
+Example design for using Ethernet on the ZCU102 board via it's RJ45 connector and SFP ports.

 ## Requirements